Florida Gov. DeSantis 'Will Not Allow Any Local Government To Lock People Down', Reaffirms Opposition To COVID-19 Rules

 TALLAHASSEE (CBSMiami/NSF) – Gov. Ron DeSantis strongly reaffirmed his opposition to local government officials’ attempts to impose their own rules to curb the spread of COVID-19, saying Wednesday that such measures “are not effective.”

-Appearing at Olive Baptist Church in Pensacola to discuss the state’s vaccination efforts, DeSantis reiterated his position that mandates, lockdowns, and fines for violating mask restrictions don’t work.
+Appearing at Olive Baptist Church in Pensacola on Wednesday to discuss the state’s vaccination efforts, DeSantis reiterated his position that mandates, lockdowns, and fines for violating mask restrictions don’t work.

 “We will categorically not allow any local government to lock people down.
 We will not let any local government kick anybody out of their job,” DeSantis told reporters when asked about local officials’ requests for more control over coronavirus mitigation measures.
 “We will not let any local government fine individual Floridians.
 We will not let any local government shut down schools.
 And we’re not going to let any local governments do those things.”